How to Change a Miter Saw Blade in 5 Simple Steps

 However, the Hitachi and Makita are 10-inch blades.
 I prefer the Hitachi blade for metal cutting projects because of its fewer teeth.
 It helps in providing smooth cuts without any issues.

-Apart from that, it doesn’t put too much load on the saw’s motor during the cutting.
+It doesn’t put too much load on the saw’s motor during the cutting.
 I highly recommend using carbide-tipped blades for such projects.
-Lastly, for more precise cutting, I recommend the Makita A-93681 miter saw blade.
+Lastly, I recommend the Makita A-93681 miter saw blade for more precise cutting.

-It possesses micro-grain carbide teeth that help it cut through anything in no time.
-Apart from that, the blade is capable of producing cuts with ultra-fine accuracy.
+It possesses micro-grain carbide teeth that help it cut through anything quickly.
+Apart from that, the blade can produce cuts with ultra-fine accuracy.

-It can work efficiently on many different materials, including plywood, aluminum, softwood, and even hardwood.
+It can work efficiently on many materials, including plywood, aluminum, softwood, and even hardwood.

 Can you Sharpen a Miter Saw Blade?